 I love the Dyson V8 and I love the V10 even more since it’s more powerful and we don’t lose the suction power over time.
 Undoubtedly, this is the best cordless stick vacuum on the market and the only downside is its high price tag.

 - Emptying dust bin is inconvenient

-The Dyson V10 Absolute is the top model in the V10 series so it has a price tag of nearly $700.
+The Dyson V10 Absolute is the top model in the V10 series so it has a price tag of nearly $700 at launch (update: the price has dropped below $500 as of 2019).
 You totally can buy the V10 Animal to save some money; It is the same vacuum except that there is no soft roller cleaner head which I hardly use.
 Besides, the Dyson V8 is also not a bad choice since it’s heavily discounted now.